catalyst-cooperative/open-energy-data-for-all/episodes/introduction.md

 able to respond to further questions - the documents in the drive will be your only source of information going forward.

-As you peruse their Python notebooks and scattered notes in preparation for your qualifying exams, you decide you want to do things differently.
-Rather than filing your work away on a hard drive after the final paper is published, you set out to work on a research project in a way that meets the following principles:

-- **Open and transparent:** You want people to be able to freely access your data inputs and outputs, and to be able to clearly see the decisions and assumptions you've made across the way.
-You want your work to conform to academic standards for open access.
+This is not a resilient way to work on a research project.
+Many common events can cause big challenges:

+* someone leaves the project, temporarily or permanently
+* the project gets put on pause for a while
+* someone new wants to join the project and help out
+* someone wants to build new work on top of the project

+As you are left to puzzle everything out on your own, you daydream about a project where these events are much less disruptive.
+What might that look like?

-- **Collaborative:** You want other lab members to be able to review your work, provide feedback, and contribute to parts of the analysis.
+You'd want to be able to **collaborate** with other people starting early on in the project - it'd be nice if your other team members could review your work, provide feedback, and contribute to parts of the analysis.
+Then if you have to disappear for a while, other people can carry the project forward.

-- **Reproducible:** You want researchers in other labs to be able to reproduce your outputs, and to build on the tedious data cleaning you're about to do.
+You'd want to be **open and transparent** about the data - what the inputs are, what the outputs are, and how you got from A to B. When you're talking to a potential collaborator, a new teammate, or just getting back into the project after a break, being able to see the core data flows can save you a lot of pain.

+You'd also want the project outcomes to be **reproducible**, so researchers in other labs can build on the work that you're about to do, and confirm your results.
+Maybe you end up getting a new job, leaving someone else in the lab to keep the project going.
+In your new role, you might find that you yourself want to build on all your old work.

+We'll keep these principles in mind as we work through the material in this course.

 ### Working with the data